kishanbellur/kishanbellur.github.io/_pages/about.md

 ![overview](/images/research_overview.png "lab overview")

 At UCLID, we study liquid-vapor phase change at a fundamental level using **theory**, _on-earth_ and _in-space_ **experiments**, and computational **modeling**.
 We then leverage the knowledge gained to pioneer next generation microscale phase change transfer devices, enable new technologies for the upcoming hydrogen economy, develop solutions for thermo-fluid management in microgravity and address critical issues in the food-water-energy nexus and enable breakthroughs in advanced manufacturing.
-If you are interested in learning more, explore the different tabs on this website or send Prof. Bellur an <a href="mailto:bellurkn@ucmail.uc.edu">email</a>.
+If you are interested in learning more, feel free to explore the different tabs on this website or send Prof. Bellur an <a href="mailto:bellurkn@ucmail.uc.edu">email</a>.